tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-lifecycle-management/remove-java-runtimes/remove-java-runtimes.md

 In this lab, you will:

-* Create a Delete Java Runtime work request using the Java Management Service user interface
+* Create and cancel a Delete Java Runtime work request using the Java Management Service user interface
-* Create and configure an install key for installing Management Agents on your host machine
+* View and monitor the status of Delete Java Runtime work requests created using the Java Management Service user interface

 ### Prerequisites